What is a Resume Objective?

 Hands-on electrical engineer returning to the workforce after a three-year hiatus.
 Seven years of experience designing and maintaining electrical systems.
 Excel in fabrication of circuit components.
 Extremely adaptable to different management styles and technical demands.

 Detail-oriented and capable professional with three years of reception experience ready to provide administrative assistance in a fast-paced work environment.
-Adept at organizing calendars and managing detailed schedules.
-Conscientious and communicative.
-Proficient with basic office equipment and MS Office software.
+Adept at organizing.

-6 Dos and Don’ts for writing a resume objective
+6 Dos and Don’ts for Writing a Resume Objective Statement

 - Do state your professional goals.